max-berman/quiz-booth/DEVELOPMENT_GUIDE.md

-# Development Guide for Firebase Migration
+# Development Guide

-After migrating to Firebase, the development workflow has changed.
-Here are the different ways to run the application in development mode.
+This guide covers the development workflow for the Quiz Booth application using Firebase.

-## Option 1: Firebase Emulators (Recommended)
+## Development with Firebase Emulators

-The best way to develop locally is using Firebase Emulators, which provide a complete local Firebase environment.
+The recommended way to develop locally is using Firebase Emulators, which provide a complete local Firebase environment.

 ### Setup Emulators